 Wednesdays, 9:35–11:30 a.m., on St. Paul campus

 Orientation Dates & Locations

 Orientation will be conducted in 2 parts: an online orientation, which is mandatory for all students, and an in-person, program-specific session.
 You will receive more information about the online orientation via email.
 Failure to complete the online orientation will impact your ability to go abroad.

 See below for tentative dates and times for your in-person session.
 You will be notified of the official date and time via email.
 Participants will receive applicable orientation materials via email approximately 1 week prior to the in-person session.

-The program fee includes airfare, housing, program administration, welcome and farewell meals, most additional meals, international health insurance, entrances to course-related excursions and site visits, airport transfers, and in-country transportation for all course related activities.
-Typically, program fees for this program range between $4,500–$5,000.
+The program fee includes airfare, housing, program administration, welcome and farewell meals, some additional meals, international health insurance, entrances to course-related excursions and site visits, airport transfers, and in-country transportation for all course related activities.
+Typically, program fees range between $4,000–$4,700.
 Students must also budget for passport and passport photos, a few meals, spending money, and miscellaneous living expenses.

 Detailed descriptions and instructions for submitting each checklist item are included on the application checklist assigned to you.

 After your application checklist is complete, your application is reviewed by our program team.
 You will be notified of an acceptance decision by email.
 If accepted, you will be assigned a confirmation checklist, which you will complete to confirm your participation in the program.
 If you decide not to continue with the application process, log into the online application system and submit a Cancel Request.

 Your participation on this program is secured by applying and confirming through the Learning Abroad Center application process.